 - Extra virgin olive oil

 - 1 lb mushrooms (we used half cremini, half shiitake)

 - 4 thin slices ham (Parma ham if you can get it) or prosciutto

 - 2 Tbsp yellow mustard (we used Coleman's Original English Mustard)

 - 7 ounces puff pastry (needs 3 hours to defrost in refrigerator if using frozen)

 - 2 egg yolks, beaten

-1 Sear filet on all sides, brush with mustard: Season the fillet generously with salt and pepper.
+1 Sear filet on all sides: Season the fillet generously with salt and pepper.
 Heat a tablespoon or two of oil in a large pan on high heat.
 Sear the fillet in the pan on all sides until well browned (hint: do not move the fillet until it has had a chance to brown).